 If you are using Excel 2013 and above then you have the option to install an add-in.

 In the Insert Tab, you have the option to “Get Add-Ins”.
 Once you click on it you’ll have a dialog box to search for the add-in or you can select a category to find an add-in.

 There are a lot of add-ins which you can use and below are some of my favorites:

 Just jump into the Excel’s App store and try finding Add-Ins which are relevant for you.

-I really want everyone out there who work on the data, even a little bit, to explore more about Excel.
+I want everyone out there who works on the data, even a little bit, to explore more about Excel.

 And I hope all these tips which I have shared with you can help you to save you a ton of time in the coming weeks and spark curiosity in you to learn more.

 Do you have any favorite Excel option which helps you to save time?